hsupple/CS180Project/README.md

-# CS180Project

-MAKE SURE TO PULL FROM GIT REPO BEFORE COMMITTING CHANGES!!!
+CS180 Auction House Project
+Note:
+Always pull from the repository before committing changes!

+sql
+Copy
+Edit
+git pull origin main
 git add .
-git commit -m "##NEW UPDATES MESSAGES##" git push origin main
+git commit -m "## NEW UPDATE MESSAGE ##" git push origin main

-Auction House:
+👥 Team Responsibilities
+Feature	Team Member

-Interface Design - Parshawn
+Interface Design	Parshawn
-Database Dev - Jasmine
+Database Development	Jasmine
-Database Logic - Hayden
+Database Logic	Hayden
-Messaging and Search - Sophie
+Messaging and Search	Sophie
-Data Persistence and Thread Safety - Adwin
+Data Persistence & Thread Safety	Adwin
+🧩 Project Overview

-- An Auction House
+An online Auction House platform that supports buying, selling, and bidding on items.

-Functionality requirements:
+✅ Core Functionality

-SellerInterface accounts
-BuyerInterface accounts
-New user account creation
+User account creation (Buyer & Seller)

-Password protected login
+Password-protected login

 Account deletion

-Item listing creation
-Item listing deletion
+Create/delete item listings

-Item search
+Item search functionality

-Bidding system
+Bidding system with auction timers

-Auction duration timer
+Messaging system between buyers and sellers

-Users can message an item's SellerInterface - Sellers can respond to messages they receive.
+Sellers can respond to buyer messages

-Extra credit opportunity – Add support to upload and display item pictures.
+🌟 Extra Credit Features
+Support for uploading and displaying item pictures

-Teams of 5 additional requirements:
+👥 Additional Features for Teams of 5

-SellerInterface Ratings
+Seller ratings

-SellerInterface store pages
+Dedicated seller store pages

-SellerInterface search
+Seller search

-SellerInterface can end auction early
+Seller can end auction early

+Seller can set a "Buy It Now" price

+Buyers can purchase via "Buy It Now"

-SellerInterface can set "Buy it now" price BuyerInterface can use "Buy it now" option to make purchases View previously auctioned items
+View previously auctioned items

-################
-The first phase of the project consists of building the entire database side of the project including interfaces and test cases.
-Forward thinking is strongly encouraged.
-Questions such as: What are we storing?
-How are we accessing it?
-What are we calculating?
-All should be addressed during this stage.
-HW10 covers techniques on how to make the database thread safe.
-Remember the database will only be interacting with a single server; however, that server will be interacting with multiple clients simultaneously.
-A README.txt file is required with each phase and should be submitted in the Vocareum workspace alongside any java files.
-See documentation below.
-################

-The second phase will be to design and implement the server by linking it to the database and to start work on the client side of the program.
-Again, forward thinking is strongly encouraged.
-Remember the team will be required to add a GUI to their client.
-The client should only communicate with the server, all computation should be handled on the server side of the software.
-A README.txt file is required with each phase and should be submitted in the Vocareum workspace alongside any java files.
-See documentation below.

-The third and final phase will be to design and implement a GUI for the client.
-This will be the user facing side of your team’s chosen option.
-This will also be the last chance for the team to make any changes to previously implemented parts of the program.
-Note: A GUI is not required for the server side of the application.
-A README.txt file is required with each phase and should be submitted in the Vocareum workspace alongside any java files.
-See documentation below.
+🚧 Project Phases
+🧱 Phase 1: Database Design
+Build complete backend database structure

+Define all interfaces and write test cases

+Focus on:

+What data is stored?

+How is it accessed?

+What is computed?

+Ensure thread safety (see HW10)

+Submission: Include README.txt and all .java files in Vocareum

+🔌 Phase 2: Server Implementation
+Connect server to database

+Begin client development

+Design architecture for all server-side computation

+Client should communicate only with the server

+Submission: Include README.txt and all .java files in Vocareum

+🖥️ Phase 3: GUI Implementation
+Develop client-side graphical user interface

+Final opportunity to revise previous phases

+GUI is only required for the client, not the server

+Submission: Include README.txt and all .java files in Vocareum